oppia/oppia-web-developer-docs/Solve your first starter issue.md

 - Follow the [Installing Oppia](https://github.com/oppia/oppia/wiki/Installing-Oppia) guide

 **Note:**
-Once your setup is successful, run `docker-compose up` and check if Oppia loads at `http://localhost:8181`.
+Once your setup is successful, run `python -m scripts.start` and check if Oppia loads at `http://localhost:8181`.

 If you encounter errors (e.g. Git issues, dependency problems, or Docker errors), consult: